Atrovent HFA (ipratropium bromide)

 If your breathing problems quickly worsen after taking Atrovent HFA, contact 9-1-1 right away.1

 These are not all the possible side effects of Atrovent HFA.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Atrovent HFA.
+Talk to your doctor about what to expect when taking Atrovent HFA.
+You also should call your doctor if you have any changes that concern you when taking Atrovent HFA.

-Avoid spraying Atrovent HFA into the eyes because it may cause symptoms such as eye pain and discomfort, blurry vision, or dilated pupils.
+Avoid spraying Atrovent HFA into the eyes because it may cause eye pain and discomfort, blurry vision, or dilated pupils.
 Contact your doctor right away if this medicine gets into your eyes.1

 There is not enough data to know if Atrovent is safe to take while pregnant or breastfeeding.
 Before taking this drug, tell your doctor if you are pregnant, plan to become pregnant, or breastfeeding.1